Fast constrained sampling in pre-trained diffusion models: Method: Approximate Newton steps

+As long as the spectrum of the denoiser Jacobian matrix is bounded, we can choose a small enough $\lambda$ that strictly reduces the residual.
+However, the proposed move would converge slowly if the only $\lambda$ allowed were very small.
+In practice, we find that we can use large learning rates, making the convergence similar or even better than gradient descent.
+In Appendix~\ref{sec:appendix_convergence}, we present an analysis of the spectral properties of the Jacobian matrix of the Stable Diffusion denoiser used in our experiments.
+Furthermore, in Appendix~\ref{subsec:appendix_exact_newton} we demonstrate the differences between our proposed inexact and the exact Newton method on a small-scale experiment.

-The direction of optimization we propose in (\ref{eq:our_move}) has at least two advantages over the usual gradient descent update.
-First, the direction $\vh$ can be computed numerically to save both on computation (2-fold) and memory (2.5-fold) compared to using backpropagation on cost (\ref{eq:cost}).
-To derive that update, consider the function $f(s)=\hat{\vx}_0(\vx_t-s \ve)$ where the variable $s$ is scalar.
+The direction of optimization we propose in Eq.~(\ref{eq:our_move}) has another advantage over the gradient descent update.
+The direction $\ve_t$ can be computed numerically to save both on computation and memory compared to using backpropagation on the cost in Eq.~(\ref{eq:cost}).
+To derive the update, consider the function $h(s)=\hat{\vx}_0(\vx_t + s\ve)$ where the variable $s$ is scalar.
 Its derivative at $s=0$ is